elec327/elec327.github.io/midterm_project/index.md

 interesting feature beyond the Simon game.
 In the past, this has ranged from simple animations to a mode in which the device becomes a music sequencer.

-Here's a video from Vitor Azevedo Andriotti (Spring 2015) showing a Simon board in action.
+Here's a video from Tiger Yang (Spring 2019), showing a Simon board in action along with a number of bonuses.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/nrsBVdJFrKc"
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=DYyrkACy08Q"
 frameborder="0" allowfullscreen></iframe>

 #### Rules for the ELEC327 version of the Simon game